TritonDataCenter/sdc-zookeeper/README.md

 contribution guidelines, issues, and general documentation, visit the main [SDC](http://github.com/joyent/sdc) project page.

+# DEPRECATED

+This repo is now deprecated.
+SDC no longer uses the separate "zookeeper" core zones.
+Instead SDC's zk is used from the "binder" zones.
+See sdc-binder.git.

 # Overview

 This repo contains the setup and configuration for the SDC zookeeper *zone*.